 Our mindsets change when thoughts about "me" become plans for "we" after a wedding.
 Newlyweds get to enjoy the sweet aspects of combining households and getting to know each other's daily lives better.
 With those deeper intimacies, you'll also need to learn how to manage finances in a marriage.

 As a married couple, it's wise to learn how your finances can be a tool to use together.
+Yet, the Thrivent 2023 Valentine's Day survey* found that fewer than 50% of Americans share financial priorities and decision-making with their partner.
 You don't have to agree on every financial choice.
 However, getting to know each other's money mindsets, personal finance plans and future goals helps you work together and accomplish a lot.

 These three conversations about money can help any couple start off on the right foot.
 The discussions get your past financial experiences out in the open, whether this is your first marriage or you are blending your existing families together and combining households.
 You don't even have to be newlyweds to make use of these conversations.
 Whether you're still dating or celebrating a 30th wedding anniversary, it's always a good time to align with each other about money.